ZavenGaloyan/Unit-3/Project_3.md

 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/82266864/163771760-3bb20494-14a7-431f-8f51-aeab7e8f1fca.png)

-**Figure 1** This is the flow diagram that used to show the process of the average word count calculation part from defining the variable after start to returning message before the end.
+**Figure 1**: The diagram above is the flow diagram which shows different techniques used to produce find the average word count per diary, starting from query the database, using for loop to get values in the column from database and use if statement to make the final condition when there is no diary.
+This flowchart also uses different shapes to show different function of each method or techniques and arrow to show the flow from start to the end of that particular coding section

 ## System Diagram

 ![Untitled drawing (1)](https://user-images.githubusercontent.com/82266864/163768959-76e62696-9f45-4416-878b-1df96bee20e8.jpg)

-**Figure 2** This shows the system diagram from the input(keyboard) to the output which includes different systems being used in this project such as version of coding language and application, computer version and detail, module and database and the output screen.
+**Figure 2** This shows the system diagram from the input(keyboard) to the output which includes different systems being used in this project such as version of coding language(python and KivyMD) and application(PyCharm), computer version and detail(Processor,version, memory, etc.), module and database and the output screen(application interface on the computer screen).

 ## Wireframe Diagram

 ![IMG_637E054BF57E-1](https://user-images.githubusercontent.com/82266864/162605632-614d364a-6117-4b82-8307-4943742db26b.jpeg)

-**Figure 3** This shows the original wireframe diagram presented to the client as an MVP
+**Figure 3** This is the first version of the wireframe diagram or a prototype of the application's GUI.
+This is being used to show for the first MVP presentation with client.
+In this diagram, different screen that will be in the application will be put with different buttons.
+Arrows from one button to screen show which screen the button will open when it is pressed and released.
+In addition, the number on top of the screen also shows the  normal flow of the application from the Log in screen to the Registration screen and then Home screen, New diary screen and Open diary screen as shown above.

 ![IMG_5DE50A8C9968-1](https://user-images.githubusercontent.com/82266864/163747867-8c6ead17-654e-4621-bcad-1c7d5481acba.jpeg)

-**Figure 4** This is the finishing product that shows the final version of wireframe diagram
+**Figure 4** This is the final version of the wireframe diagram which is used to show the final product or final GUI of the application.
+This is made using the feedback from the client after the MVP  meeting(note in appendix) which had been asked to add another screen for editting as editting in the open diary screen seems hard for user.

 ## ER Diagram

 <img width="1089" alt="er" src="https://user-images.githubusercontent.com/82266864/163766363-f4d0ff35-4a26-46d3-8123-52b293fe4b1e.png">

-**Figure 5** This is the ER diagram showing the relation between 2 tables in this project.
+**Figure 5** This is the ER diagram showing the relationship between diary table and user table.
+In the diary table, there are 7 different columns including title, content, author, id ,email, last_update and date_added (shown above) which each column will have the specific data type after the column name.
+The second table has 4 columns which are username, ud, email and password.
+This diagram also shows that 1 user can have multiple diary.

 ## UML Diagram

 <img width="533" alt="UML" src="https://user-images.githubusercontent.com/82266864/163766329-9d88ca77-8700-4f4e-8353-ea1d7c202e9e.png">

-**Figure 6** This shows the UML diagram for the TableScreen class which is inherited from the MDScreen class.
+**Figure 6** This shows the UML diagram for the TableScreen class which inherited(shows by arrow) attributes and methods from the MDScreen class below.
+The new method in the TableScreen includes on_pre_enter(), on_row_press(). on_check_press(), open() and delete().